MarkoJnr/Python-Mini-Projects/bmi/README.md

 # Body Mass Index (BMI) Calculator
-This program calculates the Body Mass Index (BMI) of a person based on their height and weight.
+This is a simple program that calculates your BMI based on your height and weight, and tells you whether you are underweight, healthy, overweight, severely overweight, obese, or severely obese.

-## How to Use
+## How to use

-When prompted, enter your height in centimeters.
+Enter your height in centimeters when prompted.

-When prompted, enter your weight in kilograms.
+Enter your weight in kilograms when prompted.

-The program will calculate your BMI and display it on the screen.
+The program will calculate your BMI and display your weight category.

 ## How it works

-The program uses the following formula to calculate BMI:
+The program prompts the user to enter their height and weight.

+The user's input is stored as floats in the Height and Weight variables.

+The program calculates the BMI by dividing the user's weight in kilograms by the square of their height in meters.
+The formula is:

-BMI = weight / (height/100)**2
+BMI = Weight / (Height/100)**2

-Where weight is the person's weight in kilograms and height is their height in centimeters.
-The user's height is first divided by 100 to convert it to meters, which is the unit used for the BMI calculation.
-License

-This program is licensed under the MIT License.
-Feel free to modify and distribute it as you wish.
+The program uses if-elif statements to check which weight category the user falls into based on their BMI.

+The program prints a message telling the user which weight category they fall into.